Top 6 Signs You Need Masonry Work Done

 This is a tell-tale sign that something concerning is happening behind your wall and needs to be sorted out.

-A mason will remove the affected bricks, assess and fix the damage behind them, replace any water-damaged bricks with new ones, and rebuild that section of the outer wall.
+A mason will remove the affected bricks, assess and fix the damage behind them, replace any water-damaged bricks with new ones and rebuild that section of the outer wall.

 Vertical cracks in your foundation are the least troublesome.
-If you see one that’s within 30 degrees of being a straight vertical line, don’t worry – your wall won’t collapse.
+If you see one that’s within 30 degrees of being a straight vertical line, don’t worry–your wall won’t collapse.
 This type of crack is very normal and occurs as the structure expands and contracts throughout the seasons.
 Unfortunately, vertical cracks do let water in during heavy rain, which can lead to bulging brick or damage to the inner wall if left untreated.

-Fortunately, a mason can fix this issue rather easily by filling the crack with urethane or epoxy and, if necessary, installing an expansion joint to take some load off the corner.
+You don’t need to learn how to fix brick wall cracks all on your own.
+A mason can fix this issue rather easily by filling the crack with urethane or epoxy and, if necessary, installing an expansion joint to take some load off the corner.
 This type of work is inexpensive and well worth the cost, especially since it’ll prevent more serious issues down the line.

-This issue is easy to spot – compacted bricks have lost their original shape and can appear bowed or cracked.
-They leave holes in the wall, allowing water to get through, and will compromise adjacent bricks over time.
+This issue is easy to spot–compacted bricks have lost their original shape and can appear bowed or cracked.
+They leave holes in the wall, allowing water to get through and will compromise adjacent bricks over time.
 One by one, they’ll all start to fall apart.

 A mason will replace the affected brickwork and may recommend that you have someone underpin your foundation with push piers.
 It’ll provide extra support to your wall and help prevent this issue from recurring.

+Before learning about brick spalling causes, you first need to understand shelf angles.
 A shelf angle is a long L-shaped metal piece that gets installed behind a row of bricks on a wall.
 It splits the weight of the bricks between the ground and the house.
 Essentially, the house is bearing everything above the shelf angle because those bricks are sitting on it.

 Spalling is when the surface of the brick starts to chip or peel.
 It’s caused by a corroded shelf angle.
 In short, if the shelf angle is compromised, it’ll no longer divide the weight of the brickwork between the ground and the house.
 If you have old masonry and/or poor soil surrounding your home, this could end very badly.